-Nursing facilities (also referred to as Long Term Care (LTC) or Skilled Nursing Facility (SNF) ) are heavily regulated and standards continue to demand more from caregivers.
-There is substantial ongoing growth in this market segment.
-At least 70% of persons age 65 and over will require some sort of care from long term care or assisted living providers.
-The average age of patients is over 80 years of age and about 70 percent of them are female.
+Nursing facilities (also referred to as Long Term Care (LTC) or Skilled Nursing Facility (SNF) are heavily regulated by Federal and State authorities; standards continue to demand more from caregivers.
+There are substantial business opportunities as well as challenges in this marketplace as more than half the persons 65 years of age or older in the United States typically require some form of supportive care.
+The average age of patients in nursing facilities is over 80 years of age and about 70 percent of them are female.

 With the aging of the Baby Boom Generation, this trend is ramping up.
 Of 10 million Americans currently needing some sort of LTC, over 5 million are ages 65 or older --over 1.7 million are ages 85 or older.
 These numbers are expected to double through the next thirty years, the resources required to provide even the current level of services will triple by 2040.
 This assertive growth curve is due to the rapid increase of the population ranging 85 or older plus the longevity of younger people with physical disabilities or intellectual disabilities.

-One of the leaders in this sector, Kindred Healthcare, is exiting the skilled nursing facility side of its business based on large financial losses.
+One of the industry sector leaders in this sector, Kindred Healthcare, is exiting the skilled nursing facility side of its business based on large financial losses.
 In October '16, it announced it is seeking to refocus its home care, rehabilitation and long-term acute care segments.
 Kindred is also reducing its long-term care hospitals (LTACs or LTACHs), planning to make it about one-quarter of the company’s business.
 The company used to be one of the largest U.S. skilled nursing chains with about 300 skilled nursing facilities, it now operates less than 100.

-Telehealth is an emerging care and technology segment that is rapidly growing can have a positive impact in the long term care sector.
+Telehealth is an emerging care and technology resource that is rapidly growing.
+It can have a positive impact in the long term care sector.
 It enables patients to be cared for / monitored remotely via mobile technology and other digital means.
-For fragile, high care patients living within long term care facilities, clinician staff and the patient's primary care physicians can get ongoing insights as to the condition of the patient via telehealth resources.
-For some patients, telehealth can enable them to be remotely monitored while at home and reduce the need for the patient to be cared for in a long term care setting.
-From this perspective, telehealth may be a competitive force if it is administered via a care providing organization apart from a long term care entity such as a healthcare system / integrated delivery network ( IDN ).
+For fragile, high care patients living within long term care facilities, telehealth can support clinician staff and the patient's primary care physicians with real time insights as to the condition of the patient without the patient being required to be bedridden.
+2021 LTC business strategies may include them integrating telehealth services into their business model.